business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 2. Less movement to complete a job means an increase in productivity.

-A workstation that works for an employee allows them to focus on their job, rather than placing that energy into making their chair comfortable, resting their hands on their desk properly or having to go out of their way to complete daily tasks.
+An ergonomically sound workstation allows employees to focus on their jobs instead of wasting energy making their chairs comfortable, resting their hands on their desks correctly or going out of their way to complete daily tasks.
+New technology, including automated ergonomic assessments, has made it possible to take ergonomics to the next level.

 3. Ergonomic workstations lead to fewer errors.

-When you add up the various costs incurred by failing to invest in ergonomics, it quickly becomes clear that ergonomic equipment is not a luxury – it’s a necessity.
+When you add up the various costs incurred by failing to invest in ergonomics, it becomes apparent that ergonomic equipment is not a luxury — it’s a necessity.

 BDC Logo